Norma Winstone

 Norma Ann Winstone MBE (born 23 September 1941) is an English jazz singer and lyricist.
-With a career spanning more than 50 years, she is best known for her wordless improvisations.
+With a career spanning more than 50 years, she is best known for her contributions to improvised vocal music.
 Musicians with whom she has worked include Michael Garrick, John Surman, Michael Gibbs, Mike Westbrook, as well as pianist John Taylor, who was her former husband.

 Biography

 Early years and education

 Born as Norma Ann Short in Bow, East London, England, she was 10 years old when her family moved to Dagenham, Essex.
 Encouraged by her primary school teacher, she applied for and won a scholarship to attend Saturday-school at Trinity Music College, and after passing her 11-plus exams, she went to Dagenham County High School (where Dudley Moore was then a senior pupil).
 Like Moore, her music teacher there was Peter Cork (1926–2012).
-At the age of 17 she discovered jazz, listening to Ella Fitzgerald and Oscar Peterson being played on Radio Luxembourg.
+At the age of 17, she discovered jazz, listening to Ella Fitzgerald and Oscar Peterson being played on Radio Luxembourg.